DOWNLOAD the 2018 Kansas Farmers Union Policy PDF

 Initiative and Referendum

-We oppose efforts to enact restrictive voter id requirements.
+We oppose efforts to enact restrictive voter identification requirements.

 Kansas Department of Agriculture

 We support the concept of a Secretary of Agriculture appointed by the Governor and confirmed by the Senate.

 Pharmaceutical Genetically Modified Organism Production